compmem/smile/docs/examples/stern/stern_instructions.rst

 ::

-    If youve seen this letter in the current block, Press J.
+    If you have seen this letter in the current block, Press J.

 ::